jvbigio/rock-paper-scissors-game/README.md

 # Summary

-As a self-taught developer, I enjoy building applications on my own and solidify new concepts learned, as well as find new challenges to gain new insight and skills.
+As a self-taught developer, I enjoy building applications on my own and solidifying new concepts learned.
+I also love finding new challenges to gain new insight and skills.
 Although this app is simple in design, I had fun working through the little challenges that presented itself along the way.
 I look forward to building more complex games in the future.

 # Author